johanjaguardev/iris/README.md

 In addition to the features that we are currently working on, we also have a list of ideas for features that we may implement in the future.
 These features are not yet planned, but we are considering them for a future release:

-- implement localstorage to save the list modified
 - edit item descripction
 - add notes